 Pikachu is considered the best character in Smash 64.
 Great range, a Thunder attack that had really high knockback, good throws, the third fastest running speed, amazing recovery (in a game where every other character not named Kirby or Jigglypuff has a terrible to mediocre recovery), and a good spacing projectile (Thunder Jolt).
 In higher-level play, it only gets worse: skilled players know that the hitboxes of most of Pikachu's aerial attacks, and a few of his ground ones (most notably his forward smash) bear absolutely no resemblance to the actual animation of the attack.
 Combine this with the phenomenal chaining properties of said aerials and the fact that Pikachu's recovery allows for ridiculous off-stage edgeguarding, and in the hands of a skilled player Pikachu becomes a lightning-fast invulnerable combo machine.

-Of course, for those who aren't at such a high level, a single move can go a long way towards slaying the god.
-Kirby's Utilt◊ comes out faster than almost every other move in the game, including a few jabs, can be chained into itself from 0% for up to 80%, can't be DI'd out of and can frequently link into a forward smash, which at that sort of damage can be lethal.
+Kirby's Up Tilt comes out faster than almost every other move in the game, including a few jabs, can be chained into itself from 0% for up to 80%, can't be DI'd out of and can frequently link into a forward smash, which at that sort of damage can be lethal.

 Fox is at the very top of the tier list.
 With his extremely fast movement and powerful attacks that combo in perfect synergy, he is considered the most efficient fighter in the game.
 His up smash and up aerial are very fast and especially potent killers (both can KO reliably under 100%), but what's even more devastating is his down special, the shine; it's considered the best attack in the game because it's extremely fast (comes out on 1 frame, and can be be cancelled immediately with a jump), has invincibility frames, is very versatile, it has high hitstun and can combo with many of his other attacks, and it's a semi-spike, never mind the fact that it can reflect projectiles (which is supposed to be the point of it, judging by its actual name of Reflector).
 Keep in mind, though, that Fox is very difficult to play well with, so unlike Meta Knight in Brawl, he really only applies at the highest level of skill.